This project is funded by the Housing and Regeneration Enabling Fund (managed by West of England Mayoral Combined Authority (MCA)).

 - The Old Brewery Quarter Town Centre Masterplan is a long-term strategic vision focusing on an area centred around the Old Brewery buildings at the lower end of the town centre.
 Its focus will be on development opportunities.

 At the moment – we don’t know!
-During the first stages of the project, we worked closely with you - residents, businesses, landowners, community stakeholders and charities - to understand what local people wish to see in their town in future.
-We are now compiling your submitted ideas to identify priority areas.
+During these first stages of the project, we’ve been working closely with you - residents, businesses, landowners, community stakeholders and charities - to understand what local people wish to see in their town in future.
+From this, we have identified some priority areas of focus.

 Yes.
 Each project is part of a wider regeneration programme for Midsomer Norton which began with the town’s designation as a High Street Heritage Action Zone (HSHAZ) in 2020.
 That scheme came to an end in March 2024 but has been used as a catalyst for further successful funding bids, allowing several projects to extend beyond the end of the HSHAZ.
 This has brought in £3.7million investment in the town centre already.
 IMAGINE Midsomer Norton is the next phase in this wider regeneration programme, and will seek to support ongoing investment.